 Our team provides treatment to very young children daily.
 Many of our youngest patients travel a great distance to receive specialized care by our doctors.
 Our practice performs hundreds of pediatric procedures under general anesthesia each year.

 For our pediatric and adolescent patients (many with special needs), our surgeons are able to provide modern outpatient anesthesia.
 Children have needs that are very unique.
 Many of our youngest patients do require a general anesthetic (“go to sleep”) which allows a procedure (e.g extraction of teeth and management of infection) to be accomplished very quickly and comfortably.
 We often use a “Mask only” type of general anesthesia, avoiding the stress of needles.
 This involves a sweet-smelling gas for the induction of general anesthesia.
-Parents are generally present during the initial administration of the anesthetic.
-This technique by which we administer anesthesia for children is similar to that provided in many hospital operating rooms.
-Our surgical office safety protocols emulate those found in modern operating rooms.
-Our experienced anesthesia team ensures the comfort and safety of your child.
+Parents are frequently present during the initial administration of the anesthetic.
+This technique by which we administer anesthesia for children is similar to that provided in hospital operating rooms.
+Our practice’s safety protocols emulate those found in modern operating rooms.
+Our experienced anesthesia team focuses on the comfort and safety of your child.

-The anesthesia option that best meets your child’s needs will be discussed in detail during the consultation visit.
+The anesthesia option that best meets your child’s needs will be discussed in detail during your consultation visit.

 Please be sure to ask questions.